klutchell/balena-adguard/README.md

 <https://www.balena.io/docs/learn/getting-started>

+## Requirements

+* RaspberryPi3 or a similar aarch64 device supported by BalenaCloud
+* Custom domain name with Cloudflare DNS (eg. adguard.example.com)

 ## Deployment

 Once your account is set up, deployment is carried out by downloading the project and pushing it to your device either via Git or the balena CLI.